 - Our low student-teacher ratio fosters opportunities for the exchange of ideas and individualized attention, enhancing student performance and proficiencies while contributing to student engagement.

 - UMKC history graduates have successfully pursued nationally recognized graduate and professional programs in history, law, education, journalism, museum studies, and government.

 - With its many museums, archives, historical sites, libraries, and industries, Kansas City provides history students with numerous and varied internship and employment opportunities.
-Through conducting researching, writing, archiving, and curating, history students contribute to the community beyond the classroom.
+Through researching, writing, archiving, and curating, history students contribute to the community beyond the classroom.